 The "Mathematical Process Standards" section of the Teacher Edition states: "students are expected to use a problem-solving model that incorporates analyzing given information, formulating a plan or strategy, determining a solution, justifying the solution, and evaluating the problem-solving process and the reasonableness of the solution.
 Students engage in these problem-solving activities when they use a structured plan such as the 'Problem-Solving MathBoard' to solve problems.
 This offers a consistent approach to unlocking problems that builds success."
-The problem-solving model for this grade level is a continuation from the previous; the Problem Solving MathBoard includes three parts: Read, Plan, and Solve.
+The problem-solving model for this grade level is a continuation of the previous two; the Problem-Solving MathBoard includes three parts: Read, Plan, and Solve.
 In the Read section, guiding questions include, "What do I need to find and what information am I given?"
 The Plan section asks, "What is my plan or strategy?"
 Finally, the Solve section gives students space to solve the problem using computations, record necessary steps, describe how to act out the problem, draw a diagram to explain the answer, and complete tables or sentence stems; this section varies based on the type of problem students solve.
-This problem-solving model is first introduced in Module 3, where students are using tables and models to determine equivalent fractions.
-After reintroduced, the problem-solving model can be found explicitly modeled and/or practiced in the majority of subsequent modules.
+This problem-solving model is first introduced in Module 1, where students are adding and subtracting money.
+After reintroduced, the problem-solving model can be found explicitly modeled and/or practiced in the many subsequent modules.

 For modules that include the problem-solving model, lessons begin with two problems for students to fill in.
 After these two problems, students follow a routine called "Unlock the Problem."
 Teachers have access to different tips to help students if they are struggling with the content.
 This routine usually begins with the teacher and student working together on a problem.
 Then, students follow a step-by-step format to answer a related question with teacher support.
 This routine is useful in that it explains in detail the multiple steps necessary to complete a task.
-Many times, teachers present one way to solve a problem and then follow up with another way to solve the problem.
-For example, in Module 1 Lesson 3, students explore two ways to compare numbers and order them from least to greatest: using a place value chart (steps included) and using a number line.
-The teacher also has access to certain prompts that promote student reflection; other times, the "Math Talk" call-outs prompt students to reflect on their problem-solving approach.
-One example of these Math Talk speech bubbles can be found in Module 3, Lesson 4, when students find equivalent fractions.
-After the lesson, students discuss the question: "What strategy did you use and why?"